benoh0906/Nim_Type_Zero/README.md

 Opening
 ![main screenshot](screenshot/main.png)

-- >>: leads to the next page.
+- ">>": leads to the next page.
-- skip: skips the story and tutorial, goes straight to the 'start' page.
+- "skip": skips the story and tutorial, goes straight to the 'start' page.

 Mission
 ![mission screenshot](screenshot/mission.png)

 - Description of the story of the game.
-- >>: leads to the next page.
+- ">>": leads to the next page.
-- <<: leads to the previous page.
+- "<<": leads to the previous page.

 Rule
 ![rule screenshot](screenshot/rule.png)